Beatriz at Dinner: Plot

-An emotional Beatriz apologizes to Kathy for losing her cool and promises to make it up to her.
-Kathy recommends she go to bed early and stop drinking since she's had a tough week.
-Beatriz obliges her and goes upstairs to Tara's room.
-While continuing to drink wine, Beatriz Googles Doug on the computer, which reveals Doug's businesses have been involved in various controversies and legal problems.
-Beatriz then decides to rejoin the guests, who are now sitting outside, and brings a guitar with her to perform the song Kathy asked of her earlier.
+Beatriz apologizes to Kathy and promises to make it up to her, with Kathy recommending she go to bed early.
+Beatriz goes to Tara's room, where she Googles Doug on the computer.
+The search results reveal that Doug's businesses have been involved in various controversies and legal problems.
+Beatriz then decides to rejoin the guests on the patio and brings a guitar with her.
 She sings a song titled "Las simples cosas," telling the guests it is about "how we always want to go back to the places where we loved life, but the old, simple things are now gone."

-After the song, Beatriz tells Doug she mistook him for someone else and he is not the man who bought land in her hometown after all.
-She and Doug begin to trade words, with Doug insisting on the idea of manifest destiny, and Beatriz arguing that instead of hunting and killing, he should try healing.
-When the argument escalates and Beatriz calls out the privilege of the guests, an upset Grant tells her she needs to leave immediately and he will call a tow truck for her car.
-As Beatriz waits for the truck, Kathy attempts to give Beatriz money, but she declines.
+After the song, she and Doug again trade words, with Doug insisting on the idea of manifest destiny, and Beatriz arguing that instead of hunting and killing, he should try healing.
+When the argument escalates and Beatriz calls out the privilege of the guests, Grant angrily tells her she needs to leave immediately and he will call a tow truck for her.
+Kathy tries to give Beatriz money, but she rejects it.

-Doug follows Beatriz to the steps outside the house and tells her that no matter what, everything is going to die anyway, so she might as well enjoy herself and lighten up.
-Beatriz again says she's certain she knows him from somewhere.
-When the truck arrives, Beatriz gets in, but before the truck can leave, she says she has forgotten something.
-Beatriz goes to Grant’s office and picks up a letter opener, then walks into the foyer where she sees Doug talking on the phone.
-She charges at him and stabs him in the throat, and the guests are left in horror at the sight of a dying Doug.
-However, the sequence is revealed to be a fantasy, as Beatriz drops the letter opener and walks back to the tow truck.
-When the truck driver asks Beatriz if she is OK, she tells him, "That man killed my goat."
-As the truck later drives alongside the ocean, she demands the driver pull over.
-She descends down the rocks and makes it to the beach, gradually walking into the water and submerging herself.
-She reawakens in her boat on the mangrove swamp of the film's opening, revealing that the opening sequence is actually a reference to the final one where her murdered goat has gone and where she has now "swum" to.
+Doug follows Beatriz outside the house and tells her she should lighten up and not take things so seriously.
+Beatriz reiterates her certainty that she knows him from somewhere.
+When the truck arrives, Beatriz gets in, but she leaves to retrieve something from the house.
+She goes to Grant’s office and picks up a letter opener, then charges at Doug who is in the foyer talking on the phone.
+She stabs him in the throat, and the other guests run to him, horrified.
+However, the sequence is revealed to be a fantasy, as Beatriz simply drops the letter opener and gets back in the truck.
+As the truck drives alongside the ocean, Beatriz asks the driver to pull over.
+She gradually walks to the beach and submerges herself in the water.
+She reawakens in her boat on the mangrove swamp of the film's opening.